emilminas/copycheck/README.md

 Copycheck is a module that identifies matching sequences of tokens between two strings.

 ## Description
-This module was created to address the need to match a verbatim sequence of words that would constitute a copyright violation.
+This module was created to address the need to match a verbatim sequence of words between two documents that would constitute a copyright violation.
 Throughout the module, the original document is referred to as the *reference* and the document citing the reference as a source is called the *sample*.
 Let's first assume that there is a minimum threshold for the length of a match sequence to constitute plagiarism or a copyright violation, e.g. >10 words.
 Let's call this the *frame size*.
-In order to determine this manually, we would have to select words 0-10 from the sample and "control-F" it in the reference.
+To determine this manually, we would have to select words 0-10 from the sample and "control-F" it in the reference.
 We would then have to shift over one word, now selecting words 1-11, and perform the search again, continuing until we reach words n-11 to n.
 Copycheck automates this operation by handling it as a pattern-matching problem -- similar to image recognition.

-The main considerations in implementing such a pattern matcher was minimizing the:
+The main considerations in implementing such a pattern matcher were minimizing the:
 - number of libraries that would have to be imported, and
 - computational complexity of the operation.